Robert Kurvitz: Politics

-Kurvitz has a green-gold bust of Lenin on his writing desk, which he claimed formerly belonged to Estonian communist writer Juhan Smuul.
+A communist, Kurvitz has a green-gold bust of Russian revolutionary Vladimir Lenin on his writing desk, which he claimed formerly belonged to Estonian Soviet writer Juhan Smuul.
 "I guess my favourite thing I like to say about this is that for me it's just a wholesome tradition.
 It's about loyalty, it's about the country where I was born.
 This is how I was raised, this was who I was told to follow, and I would be a naughty revolutionary, kind of an edgy rebel, if I wouldn't have Lenin on my writing desk."
-Kurvitz has also voiced his support for Tallinn's free mass transit system (active since 2013).
+Kurvitz is a follower of Hegelian dialectics, which he describes as "the central principle of Elysium's worldbuilding."
+Dialectics and other leftist historical theories were essential for Elysium's development, forming the basis for critical elements of the world's history, such as the innocentic system.